lunacunha/cpd/assign2/README.md

 Resumed session :)

 Commands:
-  /join <room>      — join or create a room
-  /join AI:<room>   — join or create a room with chat bot /leave            — leave current room
-  /rooms            — list all rooms
+  /join <room>              — join or create a room /join AI:<room>           — join or create a room with chat bot (default prompt) /join AI:<name>|<prompt>  — join or create a room with chat bot /leave                    — leave current room /rooms                    — list all rooms
   /quit                     — exit client
   /help                     — show this list

 > /rooms
 Available rooms:
-- cozinha (2 users)
+- kitchen (2 users)

-/join cozinha
+/join kitchen
--- You have joined the room cozinha --
+-- user has joined the room: kitchen --
 > hi!
 user: hi!
 user2: hi! how are you?